 Suing for Emotional Distress at Work

-Work can be stressful enough without your having to deal with the outrageous behavior of a co-worker.
+Work can be stressful enough without having to deal with a co-worker's outrageous behavior.
 Despite repeated requests for help, your manager is not taking your complaints seriously.
-And now you’re having trouble sleeping, you feel anxious and are becoming depressed when you think about work.
+Now you're having trouble sleeping, you feel anxious, and thoughts of going to work depress you.
 You start to wonder if you can sue your employer for emotional distress.

-If you are experiencing emotional distress due to the negligent or outrageous intentional acts of another person, you may be able to bring a personal injury claim to recover damages.
-The law in this area is complex.
-Before you file a lawsuit, it’s important to understand the two forms of emotional distress recognized by the law.
+If you're experiencing emotional distress due to the negligent or outrageous intentional acts of another person, you may be able to file a personal injury lawsuit to recover damages.
+The law in this area is complicated.
+Before you file a lawsuit, it's important to understand the two forms of emotional distress recognized by the law.

 Proving an Emotional Distress Claim